Major: Computer and Information Technology

 After graduating, he interviewed for many jobs before accepting one as a network engineer with an industry leader in purpose-built video surveillance.
 His work took him around the country to such places as Silicon Valley, Scottsdale, Gulfport and Las Vegas, and he even traveled to Central America to Panama City for IT work on the Panama Canal.

-He currently is employed as a network systems engineer by Republic Bank of Chicago, where he focuses on security infrastructure.
+He currently is employed as a senior network engineer by Republic Bank of Chicago, where he focuses on security infrastructure.
 Wagner said that he uses skills he learned while at COD on a daily basis.

-“My role as a network engineer has provided me the opportunity to implement, design and install a wide variety of IT-related systems,” he said.
+“My role as a senior network engineer has provided me the opportunity to implement, design and install a wide variety of IT-related systems,” he said.
 “I have applied many of the things I learned throughout my education and so much more.”

 Wagner wants other adults who are considering going to college to know that age is no barrier to rewriting their stories.